 As of January 1, 2000, every employer in California that provides paid sick leave to employees normally will be required to permit employees to use up to one-half of their annual sick leave accrual to care for ill family members.
 The law does not extend the maximum time for which an employee is entitled to under Section 12945.2 of the Government Code or under the federal Family and Medical Leave Act of 1993.
 (26 U.S.C. § 2601 et seq.)

-California's new family sick leave law is set forth in Labor Code § 233, a copy of which is attached.
+California's family sick leave law is set forth in Labor Code § 233 .
 Generally speaking, the statute requires an employer to permit an employee to use up to half of his or her annual sick leave accrual to attend to an ill child, parent or spouse.
 Moreover, the law prohibits an employer from denying an employee the right to use this family sick leave, or from retaliating against an employee for doing so.